Error Bounds for Variational Quantum Time Evolution

 This work presents a posteriori error bounds for the Bures metric between a state prepared with VarQTE and the respective unkown target state resulting from exact QTE.
 These bounds enable users to quantify the accuracy of their quantum time evolution simulation and potentially adapt their simulation setting if necessary.

-The presented error bound for VarQRTE extends a known error bound \cite{MartinazzoErrorVarQuantumDyn20} to be independent of a physically irrelevant global phase -- a property that is important for practical applications.
-Furthermore, the novel bound is particularly simple to evaluate.

-The error bound for VarQITE, on the other hand, is more involved as it implicates solving two constrained optimization problems but can still be evaluated efficiently.
-The complexity of this error bound is largely due to the non-unitary characteristics of imaginary time evolution.
-The presented error bounds are insightful whenever the errors at the individual time steps remain sufficiently small.
-Otherwise, the error bounds can grow quite fast and loose their informative value.
-We leave it for future work to derive error bounds that are applicable for larger errors.
+The presented a posteriori, algorithmic error bounds for VarQTE lower bound existing error bounds \cite{MartinazzoErrorVarQuantumDyn20, Endo_2020VarQTEGeneralProcesses}.
+Furthermore, the bounds are particularly simple to evaluate, i.e., the additional resource overhead is limited to the evaluation of the energy variance.

-We argue and verify numerically that the error bounds are strongly dependent on the numerical integration method.
+We show that the error bounds and VarQTE itself are strongly dependent on the numerical integration method.
 An ODE solver which applies an adaptive step size scheme can increase the numerical stability and accuracy significantly.
-Furthermore, using an ODE formulation which is based on the minimization of the local gradient error $\|\ket{e_t}\|_2$ also helps to reduce the simulation errors.
+Furthermore, using an ODE formulation which is based on the minimization of the local gradient error $\|\ket{e_t}\|_2$ often helps to reduce the simulation errors.